damienbod/aspnetcore-standup-securing-apis/details/tokens.md

 - On AAD, use CAE for azure services if possible
 - avoid SPAs on Azure due to full logout is required

-RFC 9068 JWT Profile for OAuth 2.0 Access tokens

 ## claims

-	"typ": "at+jwt"
+	"typ": "at+jwt" // RFC 9068 JWT Profile for OAuth 2.0 Access tokens

 	iss, aud, sub, exp, iat, jti, client_id